-My drawings of music have a basis in music notation stemming from my private synesthetic experience of music notation and color.
 My approach to music and visual art has been shaped by my unique academic background – I received a BA in Philosophy with minor in music performance in 1994 from the University of Missouri-Columbia.
 During that time, I did archaeological illustrations of Mayan artifacts on site in Belize for the University of Texas-Austin and performed at the Aspen Music Festival for two seasons.
 I received an MA in Philosophy from the University of Colorado-Boulder in 1998.
 My experiences with professional music performance and the study of analytic philosophy contribute significantly to my approach to time and place in my work.

 In addition to exhibitions, I actively participate in my local community of artists and do private, public, and corporate commissioned artwork.

 My studio, Mount Erebus Workshop, is adjacent to my home where I live with my husband Andy Hirth and animal companion, Reyna.

 Please see My Resume for a list of exhibitions and other professional activities.